mpeeples2008/ArchNetSci/_book/index.md

 ## Download and Install R-Studio{- #InstallRStudio}

 R-studio is an integrated development environment (IDE) for R, Python, and related programming tools that provides additional features for running and debugging code and data management.
-We see this as essential to working with large and complex R projects.
+We see this IDE as essential to working with large and complex R projects.

 In order to install R-Studio: